kevinolega/callcentertrainingtips/second.md

 > "I don't like looking back.
 I'm always constantly looking forward.
 I'm not the one to sort of sit and cry over spilt milk.
 I'm too busy looking for the next cow." - Gordon Ramsay

-> "I was determined that if I failed it wouldn't be due to lack of effort" - Heston Blumenthall
+> "I was determined that if I failed it wouldn't be due to lack of effort" - Heston Blumenthal

 > "I will persist until I succeed.
 Always will I take another step.
 If that is of no avail I will take another, and yet another.
 In truth, one step at a time is not too difficult.
 I know that small attempts, repeated, will complete any undertaking." - Og Mandino